woll-an/robotics-explained/content/forwardkinematics.md

 Given the configuration of the robot, we can now compute the Cartesian coordinates of the tip of the end-effector!
 This is called *forwards kinematics*.
 Please take a moment to think about what we just achieved with such a transformation!
 We are now able to understand our robot when we ask where it is, because it is able to translate its inner configuration into a system which has a meaning for us.

 >You: "Hey, where are you?"
->Robot: "I'm at (0.5m, 0.1m) with a rotation of 0.75 rad.
+>Robot: "I'm at (0.5, 0.1) with a rotation of 0.75.
 The origin is the center of my first joint"
 >You: "Cool, I will be there in a second"

 ![touch](../images/kinematics/touch.png "Touch")